Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 ### Supported Brands

 Component brands facilitate [component customisation](https://origami.ft.com/spec/v1/sass/#customisation).
 Brands change the appearance of component elements globally, e.g. change the appearance of all “primary” buttons, including where they are used by other components.
 Brands include `master` (think, ft.com pink), `internal` for internal tools and products, and `whitelabel` for a striped-back un-opinionated style.
 Origami components may support one or more brands.
-We'll discuss brands more later, for now select the `master`, `internal`, and `internal` brand when prompted by `obt init`.
+We'll discuss brands more later, for now select the `master`, `internal`, and `whitelabel` brand when prompted by `obt init`.

 ### Support Status